nicolacanzonieri/nicolacanzonieri/README.md

 * **Personal Productivity**
 * **Organizational Systems**

-I believe that great software should be as precise, effective, intuitive and well-designed.
+I believe that great software should be precise, effective, intuitive and well-designed.

 ---